DiegoInFinland/example-squid-sslBump-httpViolations/README.md

 The container will create a self-signed certificate and will listen on 3129 port.
 It'll then encrypt/decrypt ssl traffic.

-Please, be aware that changing HTTP_headers will break normal web browsing at some point if not choosing headers carefully.
-Also some web sites could ban your ip if find bogus HTTP_headers.
+Please, be aware that changing HTTP_headers could break normal web browsing sometimes.

 ## Some considerations

-This is a sample image.
-It's not meant to be in any production enviroment.
-Also Many of its features has been disabled to keep the code small.
+Many of Squid proxy features has been disabled to keep the image small.
+Also consider using other tools rather than Squid for proxing since it's mostly outdated for most current use cases, also consider it's just an example how to run it.

 ## How to run this image